 If a mattress is too hard, a foam topper can make it softer.
 If a mattress is too soft, a higher-density foam topper might improve how it feels.

-Using a mattress topper might be a good way to improve an existing mattress’s comfort without having to replace it.
+Using a mattress topper might be an excellent way to improve an existing mattress’s comfort without having to replace it.

-Comparing different products and brands is important when choosing the best mattress for a kid.
+Comparing different products and brands is important when choosing the best kids’ mattress.

 Some companies offer sleep trials, warranties, and white-glove services, making testing different mattresses easier.